zowe/docs-site/docs/appendix/zowe-cli-command-reference.md

 View detailed documentation about commands, actions, and options in Zowe CLI.

 This reference document is based on the `@zowe-v1-lts` version of Zowe CLI.
-The content also contains the web help for all Zowe ecosystem conformant plug-ins that contributed to this site.
+The content also contains the web help for all Zowe ecosystem-conformant plug-ins that contributed to this site.

 You can read an interactive online version, download a PDF document, or download a ZIP file containing the HTML for the online version: